 American novelist Sinclair Lewis once said:

-“Winter is not a season, it’s an occupation”
+“Winter is not a season, it’s an occupation.”

 And he couldn’t have been more correct.

 Winter is that unique time of the year when everything is either dead, dying, or frozen and you have to work extra hard for the things you’d usually have handy during the milder seasons.
 Winter may be the time to hibernate for most animals, but for us humans, it’s the time to hustle—hard—if we want to get things done.

 Let’s put this in a survival perspective:

-How To Dress For Winter Survival
+How to Dress Up for Winter Survival

 Clothing is your first level of protection in this harsh weather, so make sure you’ve got proper layers on.

 Your base layer should be made of wicking fabric to keep sweat and moisture off of your skin.
 Merino wool is an exceptional kind of fabric that keeps you warm and dry when it’s cold and keeps you cool when it’s hot out.
 Synthetic fabrics like polyester do well as a base layer, too.
 Stay away from cotton as it absorbs a lot of moisture.
-It will stay soaked when it gets wet and that could lead to hypothermia.
+It will stay soaked when it gets wet, and that can lead to hypothermia.

-Build A Winter Shelter
+Build a Winter Survival Shelter

 Basic seasonal tents are usually made from nylon, while cold-weather tents are usually made of silicone and polyurethane to keep cold and moisture out.
 However, these types don’t accommodate wood-burning stoves very well.
 They can be bulky and heavy as well, so take the fabric’s weight and durability into account when you’re choosing a tent.
 You also have to make sure that the tent has enough ventilation.

-On the off chance that you find yourself without a tent, space blanket or tarp, there are various emergency shelters that you can build using natural materials like poles, branches, foliage, and some cordage.
+On the off chance you find yourself without a tent, space blanket, or tarp, there are various emergency shelters that you can build using natural materials like poles, branches, foliage, and some cordage.
 One of the most common types of shelter is the wikiup.
 Here’s a neat video of how to make one.